falk-werner/zipsign/README.md

     - *sign:* including signer certificate is not supported yet
     - *sign:* including intermediate certificates is not supported yet
     - *sign:* multiple signatures are not supported yet
-    - *verify:* providing PKI for verification is not supported yet

 ## External references